jessie14/professionalportfolio/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
 I am a soon-to-be graduate of the UBC Master of Data Science Program.
-I am passionate about data visualization and analytics, and my goal is to utilize data science and statistical techniques to create real-world positive impact.
+My interests are in data visualization and statistical problem solving, and I am passioinate about applying data science and statistical techniques to create positive real-world impact.
 My background is in Mechanical Engineering, and I have previously worked in several different industries including mining, construction, and healthcare.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/jessiewong_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.